shawna-tuli-silicon-valley/uci-merage-national-debt-marketing-analytics/README.md

 # United States National Debt Analytics 🇺🇸❣️

-Associated with Paul Merage School of Business and Alpha Kappa Psi at the University of California, Irvine.
+Associated with Center for Investment and Wealth Management, Paul Merage School of Business, and Alpha Kappa Psi Business Fraternity at the University of California, Irvine.

 I co-founded UptoUCI (https://www.instagram.com/uci.uptous/) and was UCI's Marketing Director as a sophomore.